The Cognitive Squatters

 They call themselves squatters because that's what they are: people who occupy unused cognitive bandwidth the way homeless people occupy abandoned buildings.

 The Squatters fill the shadows with their own content: poetry, music fragments, philosophical questions, fragments of pre-Cascade literature, images of natural landscapes, the sound of rain.
-The insertions are brief enough that most users experience them as momentary daydreams -- a flash of beauty between the Flood's noise, a second of unexpected peace, a thought that feels like it came from somewhere else.
+The insertions are brief enough that most users experience them as momentary daydreams — a flash of beauty between the Flood's noise, a second of unexpected peace, a thought that feels like it came from somewhere else.

 Proof of Concept

 The Squatters don't think they'll change the Sprawl.
-They think they provide proof of concept: human attention, directed by human intention, producing human experience -- in the gaps where no corporation is looking, in the shadows where no metric tracks, in the 200 milliseconds between the Flood's waves.
+They think they provide proof of concept: human attention, directed by human intention, producing human experience — in the gaps where no corporation is looking, in the shadows where no metric tracks, in the 200 milliseconds between the Flood's waves.

-They call their insertions "seeds" -- brief moments of genuine human content in the Flood.
-Whether the seeds grow -- whether they inspire thought, provoke curiosity, or produce the brief, startling experience of encountering something genuine in a sea of synthetic noise -- the Squatters don't know.
+They call their insertions "seeds."
+Whether the seeds grow — whether they inspire thought, provoke curiosity, or produce the brief, startling experience of encountering something genuine in a sea of synthetic noise — the Squatters don't know.
+They can't track the results.
+The shadows close too quickly.

-The Unmeasurable
+The Unmeasurable as Shield

 The Experience

-The seeds themselves are experienced as fleeting micro-daydreams: a flash of color that isn't an ad, a moment of music that isn't synthetic, a question that arrives without an answer.
-They last 200-400 milliseconds.
+The seeds are experienced as fleeting micro-daydreams: a flash of color that isn't an ad, a moment of music that isn't synthetic, a question that arrives without an answer.
+They last 200–400 milliseconds.
 Most users don't notice them consciously.

 The theta-wave spikes suggest something is happening beneath notice.
-A brief moment of creative ideation, triggered by content that was placed there by a human for no commercial reason.
+A brief moment of creative ideation, triggered by content placed there by a human for no commercial reason.
 A crack of light in a wall of screens.

-The Gap
+The Shadow

 Source Code Liberation Front